Raheem Sterling's expected inclusion in Roy Hodgson's lineup is likely to open up the game in the Amazon jungle of Manaus.

 It was expected that the essence of the Three Lions’ gameplan would be to shackle Andrea Pirlo, with perhaps James Milner deployed in a midfield role, to prevent the Juventus metronome from dictating the game from the heart of midfield.

-With Italy’s reputation as slow starters (they have won just one of their opening games in their last five major tournaments), the fact they have drawn more than any other country, and with a defeat far more damaging than a stalemate to start the tournament, it was hardly a recipe for all-action football.
+With Italy’s reputation as slow starters (the Azzurri have won just one of their opening games in their last five major tournaments), the fact it has drawn more than any other country, and with a defeat far more damaging than a stalemate to start the tournament, it was hardly a recipe for all-action football.

 But England coach Neville’s notes hint at a fast-paced approach to the game.
 Should that philosophy transpire, it will almost certainly mean a starting berth for Raheem Sterling and the prospect of a more open game with some goals.